Drelbs: Reception

 In a 1984 ROM magazine review, Tim Ruscheinsky concluded "I highly suggest that you get your copy of Drelbs, especially if you enjoy well made maze games" and scored the game an 8.8 out of 10.
-Bryan Welch wrote for Antic, "Kelly Jones deserves a hand for an excellent job of programming.
+Bryan Welch wrote for Antic: "Kelly Jones deserves a hand for an excellent job of programming.
 With great graphics and sound, and a neat idea, Drelbs is a real winner."
 In ANALOG Computing, Lee Pappas concluded his review with, "If you are on the lookout for something different, Drelbs combines interesting graphics with a challenging scenario."
 A 3 out of 5 review in UK-based Commodore User stated, "Fun to play and commendably different."
+Games magazine called it "visually and aurally beautiful".

 George Kopp wrote in Electronic Fun with Computers & Games: "so much of the game seems to be random.
 Sometimes you'll get lots of opportunities to transport yourself into Drelbsville.
 Other times you'll close off every square and still not get a Drelbish window."
 He ended with "A little less luck would have made for more interest."

 In a 2009 look at the Commodore 64 version for Retro Videogames Reviewed, the author commented, "Even today, this game manages to captivate me with its unique ambience and absolutely weird, but fun gameplay," and "the game is such fun and so easy to discover and is so captivating".
 Sean Wheatley included Drelbs on a 2007 list of "Forgotten Gems of the Maze Chase Genre," calling it "one of the oddest maze chase games out there."